ifmcjthenknczny/jsCheckers/README.md

 * Turn counter and displaying whose turn is it.
 * Game reset button.

+* Smooth transition of pieces and between windows.

 * Board and surroundings fully generated from scratch with use of Javascript.

 To-do list:
 * Responsiveness improvement: borders and button sizes, justifying and aligning.
 * Code readibility improvement.
 * Disable hover effects after game ends.
-* Smooth transition of pieces and between windows.
+* Piece transition and user experience concern.
 * SEO

 ## Status